wiseman-timelord/Trans-Onnx/README.md

 <BR>
 <BR>The "settings.json" file stores configuration parameters such as the model directory, the first binary file, and the maximum position embeddings.
 <BR>
-<BR>Overall, the program automates the process of merging and converting model files, providing a convenient way to prepare models for machine learning tasks.
+<BR>Overall, the program automates the process of merging and converting model files, providing a convenient way to prepare models for machine learning tasks, and most of the program is present.
 <BR>
 <BR>Assistance required:
 <BR>GPT4 or GPT4+Web, may be able to fix it with the correct prompt, or otherwise programmer may be able to see whats wrong, create fork, the push fixed code to me.
-Program is currently unable..
+The current issues with the code is..
-<BR>1) To copy the name of the selected folder to "model_dir" in "settings.json".
+<BR>1) Unable to copy the name of the selected folder to "model_dir" in "settings.json".
-<BR>2) To find the first "*.bin" file in the selected model folder and input its name into "first_bin_file" in the "settings.json"
+<BR>2) Unable to find the first "*.bin" file in the selected model folder and input its name into "first_bin_file" in the "settings.json"
-<BR>3) To copy the values for "max_sequence_length" from the "config.json" in the selected model folder to the "max_position_embeddings" in the "settings.json".
+<BR>3) Unable to copy the values for "max_sequence_length" from the "config.json" in the selected model folder to the "max_position_embeddings" in the "settings.json".
-<BR>However the rest of the program is mostly researched and present.
+<BR>4) One of the first 3 issues is also causing the "settings.json" to become corrupt, so ensure to back that up, and restore it each time.